Synduality: Synduality: Noir

-She claims herself as a masterless Magus and work as freelance singer from one nest to another until she meets Kanata.
+A seemingly masterless Magus who works as a freelance singer from one nest to another until she meets Kanata.
 In reality, she is a spy working to find the "key to Histoire", so she gets close to Kanata to observe Noir.
-Her view changes because Kanata does not treat her as a tool, and he likes her singing and wants to help her achieving her dream as a singer.
+Her view changes because Kanata does not treat her as a tool, and he likes her singing and wants to help her achieve her dream as a singer.
 Her Magus skill is an echoing song that affects every Magus that hears it, rendering them and the Coffin static.
 She has been formatted several times.